codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 We will deprecate this installation mode permanently in the coming months.
 Please stay tuned for further updates and instructions, including guidelines on the migration process.

 This article walks you through the process of installing Hybrid GitOps Runtimes in your Codefresh accounts using Helm charts.
 You can install a single GitOps Runtime on a cluster.
-Additional Runtimes can be installed in the same account across different clusters.
+To install additional Runtimes in the same account, each account must be on a different cluster.
 Every Runtime within your account must have a unique name.

-**Installation flavors for GitOps Runtimes**
+**Installation options for GitOps Runtimes**
-Hybrid GitOps Runtime via Helm offers two installation flavors, each catering to specific use cases:
+There are two options for Hybrid GitOps Runtime installation via Helm, each catering to specific use cases:
-* **Side-by-Side GitOps: GitOps & Native Argo CD**
-  This flavor combines Argo CD and GitOps Runtime in a side-by-side setup, suitable for environments where you already have Argo CD installed on your cluster, and want to extend it with GitOps capabilities.
-  This flavor requires additional configurations both to the native Argo CD instances and to the Argo CD instance deployed by Codefresh to prevent naming and tracking conflicts across resources.

-* **Standalone GitOps**
+* **Clean cluster installation with only GitOps**
-  This flavor focuses solely on GitOps, suitable for environments where you want to deploy GitOps Runtime on your cluster without Argo CD.
+  The _clean cluster_ installation option is suitable for environments where you want to deploy the GitOps Runtime on a cluster without Argo CD.
   The installation cluster should be free of Argo project components.
-Standalone GitOps installation installs Argo project components as part of the installation process, managed by Codefresh.
+GitOps Runtime installation on a clean cluster also installs Argo project components as part of the installation process,

+* **Cluster with existing Argo CD**
+  If you have a cluster with Argo CD already installed, you can extend it with Codefresh's GitOps capabilities.
+  This installation option for GitOps requires additional configuration both to the native Argo CD instance and to the Argo CD instance deployed by Codefresh to prevent naming and tracking conflicts across resources.

 Choose the installation option that best aligns with your specific requirements and current environment setup.